Codevate/blog-twilio-stripe-integration/README.md

 - [Clean Blog template](https://startbootstrap.com/template-overviews/clean-blog/) provided by [David Miller](http://davidmiller.io/).

 ## About Codevate
-Codevate is a specialist [app development company](https://www.codevate.com/) that builds cloud-connected software.
+Codevate is a specialist [UK mobile app development company](https://www.codevate.com/) that builds cloud-connected software.
 This repository was created for a blog post about a [custom web application development](https://www.codevate.com/services/web-development) project and was written by [Chris Lush](https://github.com/lushc).